chernohb23/CS-3502-CPU-Sim-Project/readme.md

 1. Enter the desired number of processes
 2. Choose a scheduling algorithm from the interface
 3. The app will prompt for additional values as needed (burst time, priority, quantum time, etc.)
-4. View the results in the display table showing waiting times and turnaround times
+4. View results in the display table, including waiting times, turnaround times, and metrics
+5. Use the **Export Results** button to save data to CSV

 ### License